mousepawmedia/devdocs/network/source/setup_linux/about.rst

 Microsoft Windows™ inside of Linux.
 This means that you have a full installation of Microsoft Windows™ that you can use via a special software application on Linux.
 You do need to bring your own Microsoft Windows™ installation disc and license key.
-However, You can find free (and legal) downloads of Windows 98 and prior through many abandonware catalogs.
+However, you can find free (and legal) downloads of Windows 98 and prior through many abandonware catalogs.

 Is there a Linux replacement for...?